AlcoholRehabHelp Logo

 • Acid reflux

 It’s crucial to take omeprazole as prescribed or directed by your physician.
-Long-term use can be associated with an increased risk of osteoporosis-related fractures and diarrheal infections caused by Clostridium difficile
+Long-term use can lead to an increased risk of osteoporosis-related fractures.
+It is also associated with an increased risk of diarrheal infections caused by Clostridium difficile.

-If medication needs to be stopped, healthcare providers may gradually lessen the dose and frequency of omeprazole to help manage withdrawal symptoms.
+If you need to stop medication, your healthcare provider may gradually reduce omeprazole’s dose and frequency to help manage withdrawal symptoms.

 Inpatient care is ideal for substance use disorders (SUDs) that require 24/7 professional care and support.
 This kind of treatment provides comprehensive and structured care.